awsdocs/aws-cdk-guide/v2/stack_how_to_create_multiple_stacks.md

             final boolean encryptBucket) {
         super(scope, id, props);

-        // The code that defines your stack goes here }
+        // The code that defines our stack goes here
+    }
 }
 ```